VivekSharma2607/Fake-News-Classifier/README.md

 # Fake-News-Classifier
-The Dataset if from one of Kaggle compettions link = https://www.kaggle.com/c/fake-news/overview
+The Dataset is from one of Kaggle compettions link = https://www.kaggle.com/c/fake-news/overview

 ### The Contents of Dataset :
   1. Train.csv = File on which training of the model is being done.